seunboy1/Github-actions-sample/README.md

 # Github-actions-sample
-Simple project on creating a CI/CD pipeline using GitHub actions.
+This is a simple project that uses github actions to create a CI/CD pipeline.